Skip to main content

 1. EVE_HARNESS_CONFIG_ROOT (if set) -- <root>/<harness>

-2. <repo>/.agent/harnesses/<harness> (in-repo default)
+2. <repo>/.agents/harnesses/<harness> (in-repo default)

 If a variants/<variant> directory exists, it overlays the base config directory.